10/31/2024

 CEO

-Well, that's that's a good question.
+Ah, well, that's a good question.
 We do sell the distribution licenses in two ways that some of our customers report later that how they're selling on volume and some buy beforehand.
 And once they've used them, then they buy more.
-So the how much there is the inventory softness then we have, you know, we have nowadays we do.
-One of our strategy has been that we have very horizontal product.
+So how much there is the inventory softens, then we have, you know, we have, Nowadays, we do, one of our strategy has been that we are very horizontal product.
 So we have, you know, you could say hundreds of customers paying us distribution licenses as of today.
-So it's a I don't have an answer to your question, but on the other hand, if I look our customer base and I just from a public news that I can see that profit warnings and I can, you know, layoffs and and them giving a missing their own guidance.
-So that's that's kind of the where it's at.
+So it's, I don't have an answer to your question, but on the other hand, if I look at our customer base and I just from a public news that I can see that profit warnings and I can, you know, layoffs and and them giving a, missing their own guidance.
+So that's kind of where it's at.
 And in general, it's affecting the consumer facing products mainly for us.
-So, like I said, on defense, no problems on medical, no problems.
-But on consumer facing products like automotive and and and and such, we see a slowness.
+So like I said, on defense, no problems, on medical, no problems, but on consumer facing products like automotive and such, we see a slowness.
 So that's the best answer I can give you now.
 So where I think that this is going to change again is that, you know, there's been this uncertainty on economy and whatnot.
 And of course, people can postpone their replacement of goods and whatnot.
 But, you know, you can you can't do that forever.
 So we expect next year that the runtime revenue growth rate will increase again.

 speaker

-OK, then on the on the splits within the distribution license revenue side is the automotive sector the largest segment within within distribution licenses?
+Okay.
+Then on the splits within the distribution license revenue side, is the automotive sector the largest segment within distribution licenses?

 speaker